 3. Which Property Segments Show Strong Potential?

 Rental strategy matters as much as asset type.
-Long-term rentals generally provide more stable income and lower turnover, while short-term rentals may generate stronger nightly rates in tourism districts but involve greater seasonality and operational complexity.
-The key is not choosing the “better” model but selecting the strategy that aligns with the property and investment objectives.
+Long-term rentals generally provide more stable income and lower turnover, while short-term rentals can generate higher nightly rates in tourism districts but require more active management.
+The key is selecting the strategy that best aligns with the property and investment objectives.

 4. Final Thoughts.